7 tips to calm anxiety and worry

 Even physicians feel stressed and uneasy about the COVID-19 pandemic, maybe more so than others.
-After all, we’re supposed to be the ones with the answers to our patients’ questions and have the means to help them.
-And unfortunately this is a time when we have little of both and it’s frustrating.
+We’re supposed to be the ones with the answers to our patients’ questions and have the means to help them.

 Limit the frequency of your updates, including social media